Indian Army ranks and insignia: Officers

 Commissioned officers are the leaders of the army and command anywhere from a Platoon, a Company, a Battalion, a Brigade, a Division, a Corps, and the whole army.
 At the time of joining, all Indian Army officers are inducted as officer cadets.
 The rank of officer cadet is denoted by an officer's uniform with no insignia.
 Indian Army officers are continually put through different courses and assessed on merit throughout their career, for promotions and appointments.
 Substantive promotions up to Lieutenant Colonel or equivalent (subject to clearance of Part B and Part D exam for Major and Lieutenant Colonel) and are based on time in service whereas those for Colonel and above are based on selection, with promotion to Colonel also based on time served.

 Due to steep hierarchy and few vacancies, most of the officers retire at the rank of Colonel and only a few make it to the rank of Brigadier and above.
 Civilian equivalents are in accordance with government policies on functional allocation of duties in staff billets; otherwise, the rank structure of the armed forces is different from that of civilians about years of service and vacancies available.
 Indian Army officers undergo various courses, such as the Young Officers Course, Junior Command Course, Defence Services Staff College course at DSSC Wellington, Management Development Programme: Senior Defence Management Course, Higher Defence Management Course at the College of Defence Management (Secunderabad), Higher Command Courses, and NDC courses at various premier institutions of the Armed Forces for promotions.
-The same applies to officers other two services, namely Indian Navy and Indian Air Force.
+The same applies to officers of the other two services, namely Indian Navy and Indian Air Force.